Vision: To be the go-to service for estate planning.

-However, I love spending afternoons in the sun-lit unit where mom lives; painting, beading, walking, or singing with and to my mom.
+However, I loved spending afternoons in the sun-lit unit where mom lived; painting, beading, walking, or singing with and to my mom.
 Despite her difficult circumstances and limited capacity to communicate, her joyful spirit shone through most of the time.

-I see the pre-planning tools provided by Exit Savvy as a doorway to giving you (the Personal Directive Agent, and/or the Power of Attorney) the freedom to spend quality time with the person you love, rather than being focused on administrative chores.
+I see the pre-planning tools provided by Exit Savvy as a way of giving you (the Personal Directive Agent, and/or the Power of Attorney) the freedom to spend quality time with the person you love, rather than being focused on administrative chores.
 Taking the administrative work out of the mix when you are also working, managing a household, and your nuclear family and friends, leaves you with a much greater ability to seize what precious time remains with your loved one.

 I am an adult educator, a certified training and development specialist, and a certified coach.
 These skills underpin my ability to support planners and their personal support team in the estate planning activities and beyond.